open-pioneer/trails-openlayers-base-packages/src/packages/feature-editing/README.md

 Editing an existing feature requires the user to select it on the map first.
 By default, the selection is only available if at least one of the selectable layers is visible; otherwise the selection button is disabled and a hint is shown to the user.

-Use the `getSelectionAvailability` prop to implement a different rule, for example if selection should also require a certain zoom level:
+Use the `resolveSelectionAvailability` prop to implement a different rule, for example if selection should also require a certain zoom level:

 ```tsx
 import type {